 Work harder.
 Do yoga.
 Make more money.
 Eat less sugar.
 Make it look easy.
 Don’t stress.

 When I tell myself that I should do something, that something immediately gets less exciting.
 The energy shifts.
 Especially if I just think I should do it because everybody says it’s important.
-Saying ‘should’ weighs me down, drains my energy and makes me wanna hide under a blanket and scream “screw you, stupid world of obligations” at innocent strangers.
+Saying ‘should’ weighs me down, drains my energy, and makes me want to hide under a blanket and scream “screw you, stupid world of obligations”.

 So, pretty please: Stop shoulding all over yourself.